antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

 1. The R2 Genome browser is a highly interactive application offering several ways to zoom and scroll the genome display.
-In the left upper corner of the screen search for the GTPBP8 gene click go and in the next screen choose “GTP-binding protein 8 isoform 1” by clicking on “VIEW”.
+In the left upper corner of the screen, type GTPBP8 gene, click go.
+In the next screen choose “GTP-binding protein 8 isoform 1” by clicking on “VIEW”.
-2. At some time it could be useful to zoom into a location such as an aligned probeset.
-To quickly zoom into a specific region of interest user the browsers “drag and zoom” feature.
+2. Sometimes it could be useful to zoom into a location such as an aligned probeset.
+To quickly zoom into a specific region of interest, use the browsers “drag and zoom” feature.
 At a desired position click and hold the left mouse button and drag the highlighted window to a second position and release the mouse button.
 The selected ‘white’ region, can be repositioned (cross mouse indicator).
 A